 I spent the most miserable eighth grade year that anyone has ever thought of, because I was not what you’d call bold and not about to do or say anything to this dream girl.
 But, I was observant.
 I saw who her friends were and I infiltrated little by little.

 Now, I’d like to tell you that I strategically made my way into her life but that just was not the case.
 I did not know the first thing about the likes of that, so I simply bumbled my way through the year sitting with my back to my destiny.
 When she first noticed me is hard to tell, or at least long forgotten.
 All I know is that by the beginning of the 9th grade, she was mine.
 On September the 25th, 1966, I called her for the first time.
 Those days, meant that you dialed a big old phone with a rotary dial that could only be answered if someone was at home on the receiving end.
 I called and that was the beginning.
 She and I started going “steady.”

 Five years later, at the age of 19, we were married, on September 25th, 1971.

 Irene was born in Salinas, California the same year that Wayne was born in Seattle, Washington.
 Both were raised in South Seattle, attended separate elementary schools but then attended the same middle-school (then called Junior High School), which is where their story together begins.
-The place of meeting was called Puget Sound Junior High School, which was on the corner of 1st Avenue South and South 128th Street, and has since been replaced by a large grocery store complex.
+The place of meeting was called Puget Sound Junior High School, which was on the corner of 1st Avenue South and Southwest 128th Street, and has since been replaced by a large grocery store complex.